France Gall: 1974–1980s: Collaboration with Michel Berger

-1990s and later
+1990s: Double jeu and retirement

-Gall took a break from singing in the early 1990s and did not record any more for several years.
-She did make an album titled Double Jeu with Berger, released 12 June 1992.
-Following the release of Double Jeu, Gall and Berger announced a series of concerts in various Parisian venues; this project was nearly cancelled by Berger's death from a heart attack on 2 August 1992.
-Although Gall was strongly affected by Berger's death, she wanted to complete the project they had planned.
-She decided to commit to the performances at Bercy and promoted the songs that she and Berger had created together.
+In the early 1990s, Gall and Berger produced a joint album titled Double jeu, which they released on 12 June 1992.
+Following its release, they announced a series of concerts at several Parisian venues.
+However, Berger unexpectedly died of a heart attack on 2 August 1992.
+Although Gall was strongly affected by Berger's death, she wanted to complete the project as they had planned.
+She decided to commit to the performances at Bercy Arena and promoted the songs that she and Berger had recorded together.